Work with dashboard parameters

-Parameters are added to datasets and connected to one or more widgets on the canvas of a dashboard by a dashboard author or editor.
-Dashboard viewers interact with the dashboard data by selecting values in filter widgets at runtime.
-This reruns the associated queries and presents visualizations built on the filtered data.
+Dashboard authors or editors add parameters to datasets and connect them to one or more widgets on the dashboard canvas.
+For static parameters set in visualization widgets, the values are set by the authors or editors.
+For parameters used in filter widgets, dashboard viewers can interact with the data by selecting values in filter widgets at runtime.
+This interaction reruns the associated queries and displays visualizations based on the filtered data.

 Parameters directly modify the query, which can be powerful.
-Dataset filters can also offer dashboard interactivity, more features, and better performance with large datasets than parameters.
-See Filters.
+Dataset field filters can also offer dashboard interactivity, more features, and better performance with large datasets than parameters.
+See Use filters.

 Add a parameter to a query